 In a guest post on Shep’s blog, his colleague Brooke Cade writes how the limited perspectives of “management opinion” and “customer feedback” may not necessarily provide a complete or accurate picture of your business.
 Cade then goes on to suggest that the frontline employees who interact with customers directly every day are an untapped resource for “valuable insights” that you may be missing.

-Of course, a disconnected or incomplete line of communication has far-reaching implications beyond gaining needed intelligence.
+Managers should focus on creating a line of sight that extends to the customer, via employees who interact with them day in and day out.
+Further, disconnected or incomplete line of communication has far-reaching implications beyond gaining needed intelligence.
 It results in a disengaged workforce that’s hard to retain.

-An article from January 2018 titled 8 Reasons Why Internal Communications Is More Important Than Ever reported that 73% of employees who say they work at a “purpose-driven" company are engaged with the jobs they do, compared to just 23% of those who say they don't.
+A recent Inc article reported that 73% of employees who say they work at a “purpose-driven" company are engaged with the jobs they do, compared to just 23% of those who work in companies who aren't "purpose-driven".
 Think about what these numbers say.

-On average, three-quarters of employees who have a clear understanding of how their jobs contribute to their company achieving its goals are actively engaged at work.
-Conversely, only a demoralizing one-quarter of employees who work at a company where the impact of their contributions is unclear indicate that they are not engaged with their jobs.
+On average, three-quarters of employees who have a clear understanding of how their jobs contribute to their company goals are actively engaged at work.
+Conversely, only a demoralizing one out of four employees are engaged at companies where the impact of their contributions is unclear.

 If that isn’t enough of a wake-up call regarding the importance of effective and broadly inclusive communication within your company, consider these numbers from a global survey of LinkedIn users.
 Specifically, the finding that 73% of candidates want a career in which they feel that their job matters.
-It is only through a clear LOS that they can confirm their value to the organization.
+A clear Line of Sight can confirm their value to the organization.

 It is safe to say that when your employees understand your company’s goals, have a well-defined outline for how you will achieve them, and feel good about their role in making it happen; you are well on your way to success.